StanfordLegion/regent-lang.org/reference.md

 var p = partition(equal, r, color_space)
 {% endhighlight %}

+Equal partitons are always disjoint and complete by construction, so there is not need to specify this explicitly.

 #### By Field

 Partitions a region based on a coloring stored in a field of the